arkag30/Genetic-Algorithm-Multi-IDS/README.md

 1. **Configure Parameters**: Modify the parameters such as the number of IDS, rules, attack steps, and paths in the script as per your requirement.

 2. **Run the Algorithm**: Execute the script to start the Genetic Algorithm.
-   python main.py

 3. **View Results**: The best solution and its fitness value will be printed in the console.

-## Example

-An example of how to set up and run the Genetic Algorithm is provided in the `example.py` file.

 ## Customization